-Kick start your massage career today!
-Enrol and complete Subject 1, Introductory Massage Course in November.
-You're then eligible to join the on-campus November intake (one weekend a month), or January intake (Summer School), to gain your Certificate IV in Massage Therapy in as little as 3 months and your Diploma of Remedial Massage qualification in 12 months!
+Enrol and complete Subject 1, Introductory Massage Course in November or December.
+You're then eligible to join the on-campus January intake (Summer School), to gain your Certificate IV in Massage Therapy in as little as 6 months and your Diploma of Remedial Massage qualification in 12 months!

-Enrol in an Introductory Massage Courses in October and pay only $450 rather than $695!
-Hurry just 2 days to go!
+Enrol in any upcoming Introductory Massage Course during November and pay only $360 rather than $695!

-Check out the links below to our final Introductory Massage Course dates for 2014.
+Check out the links below for upcoming Introductory Massage Course dates.

 Most Australians know Libby Trickett, with her beautiful smile and bubbly personality Libby has been a joy to watch represent Australia on the world swimming stage for over a decade.